weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Show that 7 maps this rectangle onto the closed disc D with center at (0, 0) and

 radius a, that 7 is one-to-one in the interior of the rectangle, and that Jr(r, 6) =r.
-If f € €(D), prove the formula for integration in polar coordinates:
+If f  \in   \in (D), prove the formula for integration in polar coordinates:

 ra pan
 [RL ydxdy = J I (T(r, O)r dr db.